Robustness Challenges in Model Distillation and Pruning for Natural Language Understanding: Mitigation Framework

 \subsection{Robust Knowledge Distillation}

 In the second stage, we fine-tune BERT-base on the downstream tasks to obtain the softmax probability for each training sample.
-We then use the difficulty degree of the training samples (discussed in previous section) to smooth the teacher predictions.
-The instance-level smoothed softmax probability is used to guide the training of the compressed models via regularized knowledge distillation.
+We then use the difficulty degree of the training samples (discussed in the previous section) to smooth the teacher predictions.
+The instance-level smoothed softmax probability is used to guide the training of compressed models through regularized knowledge distillation.

-\textbf{Smoothing Teacher Predictions}: We smooth the softmax probability from the teacher network, according to the difficulty degree of each training sample.
-The smoothed probability is give as:
+\textbf{Smoothing Teacher Predictions}: We smooth the softmax probability $\hat{y}_{i}^T$ from the teacher network, according to the difficulty degree $d_i$ of each training sample $x_i$.
+The smoothed probability is given as:

 where $K$ denotes the total number of class labels.
 We perform instance-level smoothing for each training sample $x_i$.
 If the difficulty degree of a training sample $d_i=1$, then the softmax probability $s_{i}$ for the corresponding sample from the teacher is unchanged.
-In contrast, at the other extreme as $d_i \rightarrow \alpha$, we increase the regularization to encourage the compressed model to assign less over-confident prediction to the sample.
-The difficulty degree range is $[\alpha, 1]$ rather than $[0, 1]$ to avoid over smoothing the teacher predictions.
+In contrast, at the other extreme as $d_i \rightarrow \alpha$, we increase the regularization to encourage the compressed model to assign less over-confident predictions to the sample.
+The difficulty degree range is $[\alpha, 1]$ rather than $[0, 1]$ to avoid over-smoothing of the teacher predictions.

-\textbf{Smoothness-Induced Model Compression}: We employ the smoothed softmax probability from BERT-base to supervise the training of the compressed models, where the overall loss function is given as follows.

-where $\mathcal{L}_1$ denotes the cross entropy loss, and $\mathcal{L}_2$ represents the knowledge distillation loss with KL divergence.
-The hyperparameter $\lambda$ manages the trade-off between learning from the hard label $y_i$ and softened softmax probability $s_i$.
-Among the different families of compression techniques introduced in Section~\ref{sec:three-families-of-compression}, we directly fine-tune distilled models using Equation~\ref{eq:loss_self_kd}.
+\textbf{Smoothness-Induced Model Compression}: We employ the smoothed softmax probability $s_i$ from BERT-base to supervise the training of the compressed models, where the overall loss function is: where $y_i$ is the ground truth and $\hat{y}_{i}^S$ is the probability of the compressed model. $\mathcal{L}_1$ denotes the cross-entropy loss, and $\mathcal{L}_2$ represents the knowledge distillation loss with KL divergence.
+Hyperparameter $\lambda$ manages the trade-off between learning from hard label $y_i$ and softened softmax probability $s_i$.
+Among the different families of compression techniques introduced in Section~\ref{sec:three-families-of-compression}, we directly fine-tune the distilled models using Equation~\ref{eq:loss_self_kd}.
 For iterative magnitude pruning, we use Equation~\ref{eq:loss_self_kd} to guide the pruning during the fine-tuning process.